Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

     - Confirm spacing is uniform.

     Band News Section
+    - Confirm section title is visable, display and spaced correctly.
     - (Mobile Only - under 768px) Confirm band news articles are text only.
     - Confirm four articles are present.
     - Confirm Title, Date, Text is visible, correctly displayed and spaced.
     - Confirm 'More' button on each articles directs to the correct news article .html.
     - (Tablet Only - over 768px) Confirm band news articles feature an image and is displayed correctly.
+    - (Tablet Only - over 768px) Confirm event items rearrange into a grid of four.

+    Events Section
+    - Confirm section title is visable, display and spaced correctly.
+    - (Mobile Only - under 768px) Confirm 'User Notice/ Alert' is visible above the events section.
+    - (Tablet Only - over 768px) Confirm 'User Notice/ Alert' is visible below the events section title.
+    - Confirm section text is visable in all links are directing to the correct anchor, page or external link.
+    - Confrtim section text styling conforms with stylesheet.
+    - Event Section event items:
+        - Confirm div is scrollable.
+        - Confirm four events are present.
+        - Confirm event item section heading and subheadings are visable and display correctly.
+        - Confirm event item content is visable and displaying per stylesheet.
+        - Confirm all four 'Tickets' buttons direct to an external link
+        - Confirm at the end of the event items scrollable secton, the 'More Dates' link is viable and directing to the correct extrernal rescource.
+        - (Tablet Only - over 768px) Confirm event items rearrange into a grid of four.
+     - Event Section 'Book Yellow Lemon' link directs to contact/ get in touch page.

 #### User Story Testing